 How can we support survivors of violence in our lives?

 And how can we work together as a community to prevent violence before it happens?

-Students will study risk reduction strategies regarding alcohol and other drugs, skills for building healthy relationships, and realistic and effective Personal Safety techniques.
-The coursework will explore violence prevention through a number of lenses - including social psychology, gender studies, public health, student affairs, feminism, social work, physical education, law enforcement and the martial arts.
+Students study risk reduction strategies regarding alcohol and other drugs, skills for building healthy relationships, and realistic and effective Personal Safety techniques.
+The coursework explores violence prevention through a number of lenses - including social psychology, gender studies, public health, student affairs, feminism, social work, physical education, law enforcement and the martial arts.